Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

+To complement the aggregate diagnosis above, Fig.~\ref{fig:qual_case_study} shows three representative visual trajectories.
+Within each row, the input condition and generated plan id are fixed and only the post-training checkpoint changes, so the visual differences reflect how the same conditioned layout problem is realized after SSPT optimization.
+Different rows correspond to different conditions and are not mutually same-condition pairs; the rows are selected as illustrative trajectories within each paradigm rather than as one-to-one matched Iter/PPO comparisons.

+Row~(a) shows that SSPT-Iter can substantially improve a fixed condition: for id3799, $D_{\mathrm{pub}}$ rises from $-0.1649$ to $0.4811$ ($\Delta=+0.6460$).
+Visually, the public region becomes more continuous and adjacent room blocks attach more legibly to its boundary, a qualitative change consistent with the configurational score increase, although the trajectory is not perfectly monotonic at every intermediate checkpoint.

+Rows~(b,c) show the same phenomenon under PPO with faster and more stable public-core consolidation.
+In PPO-id1355, $D_{\mathrm{pub}}$ increases from $-0.2247$ to $0.4050$ ($\Delta=+0.6297$); the final layout places private/service rooms around a more continuous public area.
+In PPO-id4730, $D_{\mathrm{pub}}$ increases from $-0.2602$ to $0.2500$ ($\Delta=+0.5103$); later checkpoints reorganize several room blocks around the living room.
+The PPO-id4730 sequence is also useful because the displayed score is not strictly monotonic at every checkpoint, reminding us that the aggregate PPO gain is statistical rather than a guarantee of monotonic improvement for every single sample.

-In summary, the case analysis demonstrates that SSPT post-training primarily improves floorplan generation by \textbf{strengthening the public-space dominance rule and restoring a clearer functional hierarchy} across room categories, and SSPT-PPO achieves these improvements with \textbf{higher stability and substantially higher compute efficiency} than iterative retraining.
+In summary, the diagnosis and visual cases indicate that SSPT post-training primarily improves floorplan generation by strengthening the public-space dominance rule and restoring a clearer functional hierarchy across room categories.
+SSPT-PPO achieves these improvements with higher distributional stability and, according to the matched-target TTT analysis, substantially better practical efficiency than iterative retraining.